Are you preparing for PSLE Chinese oral?

 As some of you might have already know, the PSLE Oral component takes up 25% of the entire PSLE Chinese exam in Primary 6.

-Reading the oral passage well will help you secure the 20 marks easily so that you can focus more effort on the harder video description component.
+Reading the oral passage well will help you secure the 20 marks easily so that you can focus more effort on the harder video description component (e-oral).

 If you are looking for some more PSLE Chinese oral reading passages sample, your best source is to grab a copy of the past year PSLE Chinese booklet from your school bookshop.

-Aiming to get a perfect score for reading the passage?
-Check out this post where I share more simple tips to help you prepare for your Chinese oral exam and what to do when you are taking the actual examination.
+Aiming to get a perfect score for oral passage reading?
+Check out these posts where I share simple tips to help you prepare for your Chinese oral exam and what to do when you are taking the actual examination.